gnutard/sucklessfetch/README.md

 1. `sh sucklessfetch.sh`
 2. `chmod +x sucklessfetch.sh && ./sucklessfetch.sh`
 # execute sucklessfetch globally
-add the sucklessfetch directory to your $PATH by `export PATH=/path/to/sucklessfetch:$PATH`
+add the sucklessfetch directory to your $PATH by `export PATH=/path/to/sucklessfetch:$PATH`  then you can execute sucklessfetch globally without ./ after chmodding it.